gramineproject/graphene/Documentation/oldwiki/Graphene-Manifest-Syntax.md

 entries separated by _line breaks_.
 Each configuration entry consists of a key and a value.
 Whitespaces before/after the key and before/after the value are ignored.
 The value can be written in quotes, indicating that the value should be assigned to this string verbatim, or be unquoted.
+(The quotes syntax is useful for values with leading/trailing whitespaces, e.g. `" SPACES! "`.)
 Each entry must be in the following format:

     [Key][.Key][.Key] = [Value] or [Key][.Key][.Key] = "[Value]"

 Comments can be inlined in a manifest, by preceding them with a _sharp sign (#)_.
-Any texts behind a _sharp sign (#)_ will be considered part of a comment and be discarded while loading the manifest file.
+Any text after a _sharp sign (#)_ will be considered part of a comment and discarded while loading the manifest file.

 ## Loader-related (Required by PAL)